nash-io/openlimits-java/README.md

 Make sure you have rust installed on your system.

-To build the library please run `./gradlew build`.
+To build the library please run `./gradlew assemble`.

 You will have the .jar file and shared library (.so, dylic, -dll) in the build/libs folder, which can be used in other projects.